compstak/simple-dev-server/README.md

 All options are optional.

-If you'd like to start more than one server with the same build, useful when making multiple apps, use an array of config objects instead of a single one.
+If you'd like to start more than one server with the same build (useful when making multiple apps) use an array of config objects instead of a single one.

+If you're rendering on the server it will use [webpack-hot-server-middleware](https://github.com/60frames/webpack-hot-server-middleware) to recompile your server side code.
+Just be sure to have a server entry in your webpack config.

 #### Options